All Products

 ALTER TABLE adb_demo.customer MODIFY COLUMN age BIGINT;

-Change the column default value
+Change a column default value

 ALTER TABLE db_name.table_name MODIFY [COLUMN] column_name column_type DEFAULT {constant | CURRENT_TIMESTAMP}